Protection: Change Your Online Habits

 Sharing Information (Continued)

 Additionally, when I say "handing out of information," that includes actual information.
 Try this experiment: next time you sign up for a website or pay for something online, try submitting as little as possible.
 Try filling out just your email address and password.
 It will likely stop you from moving on and ask for some more information, but you might be surprised exactly what information is optional.
 It may not need a last name, or maybe the phone number is optional.
 You should view every website as a data breach waiting to happen, and anything that isn't a password or card number is probably not encrypted, so the less personal information you hand over the better.
+If you are required to hand over information but the requesting site or service doesn't actually need it, consider using disinformation.

 While I am opposed to mainstream social media services for a number of reasons, I understand that sometimes you have no choice in using them.
 My recommendation would be to not use the apps whenever possible, post as little as possible, and make your profile as private as possible.